HellInfernal/asternic-php7-asterisk-16-mod/README.md

 6) Edit ./parselog/config.php to set the location and name of the queue_log file and your db user and pass

-   Beware: parselog folder must be on the same machine that asterisk or, for example, you can also mount queue.log file from asterisk machine to your machine.
+   Beware: parselog folder must be on the same machine that asterisk, or, for example, you can also mount queue_log file from asterisk machine to your machine.

 7) Move the parselog directory to its final location: